-Living in the West of Ireland we are well used to the rain, and have long ago learned not to let it stop us having fun outdoors!
-So grab your rain gear and head outside for some Galoshingly-Good Rainy Day Activities for Kids Outdoors, guaranteed to cure even the most rotten dose of cabin fever!
+Living in the West of Ireland we are well used to the rain!
+I have long ago learned not to let it stop us having fun outdoors!
+So grab your rain gear and head outside for some Galoshingly-Good Outdoor Rainy Day Activities for Kids.
+Guaranteed to cure even the most rotten dose of cabin fever!

 Measure how much rain has fallen during a certain time period by creating your very own rain gauge from a plastic 2ltr bottle.